ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 `iceprog demo.bin`

 ## Notes for the Teensy 3.2
-- The Teensy is SPI compatable; try to find libraries and interface with the ADC
+- ~~The Teensy is SPI compatable; try to find libraries and interface with the ADC~~
+- The Teensy 3.2 has 2 ADC channels.
+Check out [these libraries](https://github.com/pedvide/ADC)

 ## Toolchain notes
 The executable for ModelSim can be found in: '~/ModelSim/modelsim_ase/linuxaloem/vsim'.
 I followed the instructions for method